Harlan Roulette: Plot

 Duffy (Jere Burns) visits Quarles (Neal McDonough) in his new house, which he intends to use as a base of operations for his illegal activities.
 Raylan visits the pawn shop, asking for J.T. and Wade but Fogle denies any knowledge and refuses to let him inspect the shop without a warrant.
 When Raylan makes a snarky remark about hiding in the shop, Fogle suspects that he knows.
 He contacts Duffy and Quarles, both tell him to kill Raylan although they are skeptical that he will do it.
 But Fogle blackmails Wade to do it himself at his house, as Raylan told him that Wade was a fugitive.

 Wanting to fix his relationship with Johnny (David Meunier), Boyd and his crew go to Johnny's bar that belongs to another person.
 Boyd threatens the owner to hand over the ownership as he took it while Johnny was hospitalized.
 The owner also has henchmen at the bar, targeting their guns at them.
 Johnny enters, threatening to have more of his crew arrive and kill him.
 Feeling overrun, the owner is forced to hand over the ownership to Boyd.
 Boyd tells Devil that he intends to hire more men for his cause: controlling the whole Harlan area.

 Wade invites Raylan to his house, pretending to have vital information.
-However, Raylan knows he tries to kill him and forces him to lie to Fogle, telling him he succeeded but was wounded in the progress.
+However, Raylan knows Wade intends to kill him and forces him to lie to Fogle, telling him he succeeded but was wounded in the progress.
 Fogle and Beckett arrive at the house, where they are greeted by Raylan.
 In order to save themselves, Fogle offers to confess about many criminals in Frankfort, including Duffy.
 But Beckett is furious at the deal and confesses that Fogle killed J.T., offering to turn himself in if Raylan kills Fogle.
 Fogle and Beckett trade insults and both end up shooting each other, killing themselves.

 Quarles and Duffy discuss in Duffy's car when Raylan appears thanks to Fogle's tip.
 He reminds Duffy of their incoming conversation, telling him that it is happening now.
 He attacks Duffy, telling him he knows he hired Fogle to kill him and is responsible for Arnett's disappearance.
 Instead of shooting him, he just leaves a bullet, telling him "next one's coming faster".
-Quarles intimidates Raylan but he is unaffected.
+Quarles tries to intimidate Raylan but is unsuccessful.
 Raylan takes a picture of Quarles and leaves the trailer.